manvith1604/On-body-Localization-of-Wearable-Devices/README.md

 4. Plotting (2D or 3D) the data points for each dataset and coloring them according to the class allocated by the clustering algorithm

-The world indicators dataset compares different countries based on selected attributes. "world_indicators.csv"
+b) The world indicators dataset compares different countries based on selected attributes.
+"world_indicators.csv"

 1. Using K-means and hierarchical clustering methods to group similar countries together